telerik/blazor-docs/components/treelist/editing/built-in-dialogs/delete-confirmation.md

 ---

 # Delete Confirmation Dialog
 The delete confirmation dialog triggers before item deletion.
-You can enable it by setting the `ConfirmDelete` parameter to `true`.
+You can enable it by setting the `ConfirmDelete` parameter of the TreeList to `true`.

->important `ConfirmDelete` is **not** a command column parameter.

 >caption Delete Confirmation dialog